 Color depth, also known as bit depth, is very important to present photographs as you intend for your target audience, whether in print or on a digital display.
 The greater the bit depth of an image, the greater the number of colors and tones that you have in the image, which makes tonal transitions appear smoother.

-Color depth is very important to show photographs the way you intend for your target audience.
-The greater the bit depth of an image the greater a number of colors that you have to play with in post-processing.
-As the bits increase, the number of colors increases exponentially.
+Also, you have more to play with in post-processing!
+Remember that the bits increase, the number of colors increases exponentially.
 For example, a 1-bit image has two colors, a 2-bit image is 4 colors, and an 8-bit image has 256 colors per channel of red, green and blue.

 There is a caveat to higher-bit images, and that’s the fact most modern consumer displays don’t take advantage of the full gamut, only displaying about 16 million colors anyway.